nikirg/lazyfast/README.md

 ## Key Features

-1. **Component-Based Approach**: Build web interfaces using components that encapsulate logic, state, and presentation.
+1. **Component-Based Approach**: Build web interfaces using lazy loaded components that encapsulate logic, state, and presentation.
 2. **Server-Side Logic**: Handle interactions and state management on the server, reducing client-side complexity.
 3. **FastAPI Integration**: Each component or page is a FastAPI endpoint, allowing for dependency injection and other FastAPI features.
 4. **Lightweight**: The only dependencies are FastAPI for Python and HTMX for JavaScript, which can be included via CDN.
 5. **State Management**: Utilize a state manager that can trigger component reloads, ensuring a reactive user experience.
-6. **Lazy Loading**: Components are only loaded when they are first rendered, improving performance.

 ## Installation